vuetifyjs/vuetify/packages/docs/src/pages/en/components/grids.md

 # Grid system

+> Seems like there has been an update - https://github.com/vuetifyjs/vuetify/issues/9233
+> xs does no longer work like the documentation implies

 Vuetify comes with a 12 point grid system built using flexbox.
 The grid is used to create specific layouts within an application's content.
 It contains 5 types of media breakpoints that are used for targeting specific screen sizes or orientations, **xs**, **sm**, **md**, **lg** and **xl**.
 These resolutions are defined below in the Viewport Breakpoints table and can be modified by customizing the [Breakpoint service](/features/breakpoints).

 <promoted-ad slug="vuemastery-grids" />